Rankin in Upton County, Texas — The American South (West South Central)

 Erected 1963 by State of Texas.
 (Marker Number 2771.)

 Location.
-31° 13.56′ Touch for map.
+31° 13.56′ N, 101° 56.228′ W. Marker is in Rankin, Texas, in Upton County.
+Marker is at the intersection of East 10th Avenue and Rankin Street, on the left when traveling east on East 10th Avenue.
 The monument/marker and courthouse grounds overlook Rankin, a dusty old county seat in the Pecos River breaks.
+Touch for map.
 Marker is at or near this postal address: 205 East 10th Avenue, Rankin TX 79778, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 7 miles of this marker, measured as the crow flies.
 Upland (a few steps from this marker); Upton County (approx. 5.6 miles away); Rankin (approx. 5.6 miles away); The Benedum Oil Field and Townsite (approx. 6˝ miles away).

 Credits.
 This page was last revised on June 11, 2018.
-This page originally submitted on January 13, 2012, by Zacharias Beau T of Alpine, Texas.
-This page has been viewed 541 times since then and 3 times this year.
-Last updated on June 4, 2018, by Brian Anderson of Kingwood, Texas.
+It was originally submitted on January 13, 2012, by Zacharias Beau T of Alpine, Texas.
+This page has been viewed 594 times since then and 17 times this year.
+Last updated on June 4, 2018, by Brian Anderson of Atascocita, Texas.
 Photos: 1, 2. submitted on January 13, 2012, by Zacharias Beau T of Alpine, Texas.
-3. submitted on June 4, 2018, by Brian Anderson of Kingwood, Texas. • Bill Pfingsten was the editor who published this page.
+3. submitted on June 4, 2018, by Brian Anderson of Atascocita, Texas. • Bill Pfingsten was the editor who published this page.